 - corrective shoes

 Your doctor may recommend physical therapy as part of your treatment plan.
-This involves using stretching and strengthening exercises and low-impact aerobics to strengthen your muscles, increase flexibility, and improve balance.
+This involves stretching and strengthening exercises and low-impact aerobics to strengthen your muscles, increase flexibility, and improve balance.

 Vocational therapy (VT) is a valuable part of a structured treatment program.
 The aim of VT is to help you resume employment.
 It can help you cope with the changes in your physical and mental functioning.
-It can also help you find an occupation that is productive and matches your abilities.
+It can also help you find an occupation that’s productive and matches your abilities.

 - antidepressants (for relief from stabbing pains)